 86% of Patients Say Wearable Devices Improve Health Outcomes, According to Software Advice Research

-A study of patients prescribed wearables found that the majority experienced improved health, quality of life, and quality of care
+A study of patients prescribed wearables found that the majority experienced improved health, quality of life, and care.

 AUSTIN, Texas – March 2, 2021 — Advancements in wearable devices allow patients and their doctors to make more informed health decisions.
-To understand their effectiveness, Software Advice surveyed nearly 500 U.S. patients who currently use medically-prescribed wearable devices.
-A resounding 86% of surveyed patients agreed that their devices improved their health and quality of life, and enabled their doctors to provide a higher quality of care.
+Software Advice surveyed nearly 500 U.S. patients using medically-prescribed wearable devices to understand their effectiveness.
+A resounding 86% of surveyed patients agreed that their devices improved their health and quality of life and enabled their doctors to provide higher care.

 “Wearable devices are a modern marvel that gives actionable health insights to patients and doctors,” said Lisa Hedges, an associate principal medical analyst for Software Advice.
 “Patients cited invaluable awareness of their specific health issues, thus creating an incentive to make conscious lifestyle changes and increase proactivity on medication management.”

 One major drawback Software Advice found was that a majority of patients (87%) have, at some point, recorded inaccurate data with their medical devices.
-This resulted in over half of patients (65%) having to contact their doctor’s office to correct the issue.
+Over half of the patients (65%) had to contact their doctor’s office to correct the issue.
 When asked what caused the inaccurate data, 85% said it had to do with device usability, revealing a need for UI/UX progress.

 Other areas for improvement include solving issues related to cost, security vulnerabilities, and tech support.
-Some insurance providers will not cover wearable devices, forcing the patient to make a significant monetary investment.
+For example, some insurance providers will not cover wearable devices, forcing the patient to invest significantly.
 Additionally, privacy protections created by HIPAA do not currently extend to data generated or stored by commercial wearables.